What is the true ROI of Email Marketing?

 No matter how many other innovative digital marketing tactics emerge, email marketing remains one of the best ways to reach and engage your target audience.
 Email marketing’s power lies in its ability to provide businesses of all sizes an attractive return on investment.
 In fact, according to an eMarketer study, the median email marketing ROI is 122%.
 That’s four times higher than any other digital marketing channel.

 If you think this sounds too good to be true, you’re not alone.
 The best way to break down this incredibly high return on investment percentage is to take a look at the true value of email marketing ROI when it comes to different aspects of your business.
-Below, we’ll explain the different ways that email marketing offers your business a return on investment and how you can measure ROI over the course of your email campaigns.
+You’d be surprised to know that according to Chief Marketer, the percentage of digital marketers who actually understands their marketing funnels’ ROI and the factors that affect it is only less than 30%.
+So below, we’ll explain the different ways that email marketing offers your business a return on investment and how you can measure ROI over the course of your email campaigns.

 Email Marketing ROI #1: Increase Company Revenue